Termites: Profile and Information

 Termites are one of the most popular insects in the world.
 These eusocial insects are classified as epifamily Termitoidae within the cockroach order Blattodea or as at the taxonomic rank of infraorder Isoptera.

-Termites were formally organized in a different order from cockroaches, but phylogenetic studies have recently indicated that these ant looking bugs evolved from cockroaches during the Triassic or Jurassic.
+Termites were formally organized differently from cockroaches, but phylogenetic studies have recently indicated that these ant-looking bugs evolved from cockroaches during the Triassic or Jurassic era.

-However, the first termites possibly showed up on earth during the Permian or even the Carboniferous.
+However, the first termites possibly appeared on Earth during the Permian or even the Carboniferous.

 • Kingdom: Animalia